 The group assignment is worth a total of 30% of your final grade and group members will share the same grade.
 The final case, distributed to the students during the course of the term, will be solved and submitted for marking by students in groups.
-Students have been enrolled into groups of two or three on Avenue.
+Students have been enrolled into groups of 3 to 5 on Avenue.
+You can find your group under 'Communication -> Groups'.
 All group members will be assigned identical grades for group work.
-A representative of your group should submit the assignment (only one submission for each group) of your group's answer to the Assignments Dropbox on Avenue.
+A representative of your group should submit the assignment (only one submission for each group) of your group's answer to the Assignments Dropbox on Avenue found under 'Assessments -> Assignments'.
 Make sure all contributing group members' names are on the assignment.
 Each group member is expected to contribute to the assignment.
 A discussion forum has been set up on Avenue to enable the students in a group to discuss their assignment.
-More details of the format, structure, and content coverage will be provided during the course of the term.
+The discussion forum is found under 'Communication -> Discussions'.
+More details of the format, structure, and content coverage will be provided during the course of the term and posted on Avenue under 'Contents -> Assignment'.

 The assignments are due by 9:00 am ET on the due date indicated on the class schedule section of the course outline.
+They must be uploaded to the dropbox on Avenue found under 'Assessments -> Assignments'.
 Late assignments will not be accepted unless the student and the professor have made prior arrangements.